boblund/dma-poc/README.md

 Install [NodeJS](https://nodejs.org), if necessary.

-Install the chrome extension following the chrome-extension/README.md.
+Install the chrome extension following ```chrome-extension/README.md```.
 This can be installed on any chromium based browser.

 Start the webserver